-• <clientgen> child element of the <jws> element to generate and compile the Service interface stubs for the deployed CallbackService Web Service.
+- <clientgen> child element of the <jws> element to generate and compile the Service interface stubs for the deployed CallbackService Web Service.
 The jwsc Ant task automatically packages them in the generated WAR file so that the client Web Service can immediately access the stubs.
-You do this because the TartgetImpl JWS file imports and uses one of the generated classes. • <zip> element to include the WSDL for the CallbackService service in the WAR file so that other Web Services can access the WSDL from the following URL: http://\${wls.hostname}:\${wls.port}/callback/wsdls/Callback.wsdl
+You do this because the TartgetImpl JWS file imports and uses one of the generated classes. - <zip> element to include the WSDL for the CallbackService service in the WAR file so that other Web Services can access the WSDL from the following URL: http://\${wls.hostname}:\${wls.port}/callback/wsdls/Callback.ws dl.

-For more information about jwsc, see "Running the jwsc WebLogic Web Services Ant Task" in Programming WebLogic Web Services Using JAX-RPC.
+For more information about jwsc, see "Running the jwsc WebLogic Web Services Ant Task" in Oracle Fusion Middleware Getting Started With JAX-RPC Web Services for Oracle WebLogic Server.